jonteohr/VIPRespawns/README.md

 ## Usage
 Players with the `a`-flag gets (per default) 3 respawns per map.
 To respawn, you simply use the command `!vipspawn` when dead.
+You can also check how many respawns you have left via `!spawnsleft`.

 ## Downloads
 [Releases](https://github.com/condolent/VIPRespawns/releases)